 We like to use Bacardi Carta Blanca rum since that’s what we typically have in our liquor cabinet.
 As a bonus, the popular rum, which has a 37.5% ABV, is distilled in Puerto Rico.

 You may be tempted to use a can of coconut cream instead of cream of coconut.
 Don’t do it!
 Despite the similar names, the two liquids are not the same.

-The easiest option is to buy a can of Coco Lopez cream of coconut from your local market or from Amazon.
+The easiest option is to buy a can of Coco Lopez cream of coconut from your local market.
 Another option is to make cream of coconut at home with just three ingredients – coconut milk, granulated sugar and salt.
 We used this easy cream of coconut recipe and will probably use it again.

 Freshly made cream of coconut is so delicious that you’ll want to lick the spoon if you whip up a batch at home.

 How To Craft A Pina Colada Cocktail